ayush-gole/Fermi-Pasta-Ulam-Tsingou/README.md

 # Fermi–Pasta–Ulam–Tsingou
-Non-linear system of oscilators exhibitin periodic behavior.
+Non-linear system of oscilators exhibitin periodic behavior for A = 1.0